 Older now than I was before.
 Couldn’t tell you by how much, though.

-She points to one.
+I take a bite of my sandwich and she points to one.
 A photograph of a brown horse with a white back.
-This one’s an Appaloosa, she says.
-Used to steal one just like her from the old man down the road when I was a girl.
+She says, This one’s an Appaloosa.
+I used to steal one just like her from the man down the road when I was a girl.

-I laugh a real laugh.
-Pinch a bit of turkey and bread that fell out my sandwich and landed on my jeans, and I toss it back in my mouth.
+I laugh a real laugh and pinch a bit of turkey that fell out of my sandwich onto my jeans, tossing it back into my mouth.
 A real horse thief, huh?
 I ask, smiling at her like it’s something new, something I hadn’t heard already a million times in her sleep.

 Thin walls.
-Something you could punch through if you stood right.
+Something you could punch through with your fist.

-A grumpy old man, she says.
-That’s who I took her from.
-Always shaking his fist at something.
+He was a grumpy old man, she says.
+That’s who I stole her from.
+Always shaking his fist at something or other.

-Gypsy was her name, she says.
+She says, Her name was Gypsy.
 The horse.
-And I always brought her back when I was done.
+And I always brought her home when I was done riding.

 Her eyes bright and wide.
-Smiling now with me.
+Smiling now.
 Laughing.

 Isn’t that more like borrowing?

-Ignoring my questions.
-Telling me how she didn’t even know they were called Appaloosas at all back then.
-Heard an Indian boy who lived down the road call Gypsy that once.
-Called her something else first, though.
-Called her painted.
+She ignores me question, and tells me how she didn’t even know that they were called Appaloosas back then.
+Heard a Native boy who lived down the road call her that.
+Called her something else though first.
+Painted.
 A painted horse.
-Thought that was the breed for a while.
+Says how thought that was her breed for a while.

 No way, I say.
 That’s something.

 Always liked the sound of it.
-The word, or the words together like that, a painted horse.
-Stuck for whatever reason some things stick and other things don’t.
+A painted horse.
+Stuck in my mind for whatever reason some things stick and others don’t.

-I take a long look at her face, her smile sinking away in thought towards the table, towards the apple juice at her side like she’s a kid who just got back from school, just waiting for her parents to point her in a direction.
+I take a long look at her smile sinking away in thought.
+The apple juice on the coffee table like she’s a kid who just got home from school, just waiting on her parents to point her somehwere.
 Waiting to be told where to go.

-So I take another bite of my sandwich, and I nod at her in agreement.
-And I tell her, Yeah, she was beautiful, Grandma.
-Real beautiful.
+take another bite of my sandwich, and I nod in agreement.
+She was beautiful, I tell her.
 That painted horse.
 The one you stole and then brought back.

-Ten toes in the dirt and a painted horse named Gypsy tugging on grass, laying in the shade of an old oak tree, waiting for a girl to come down the road and steal her.
+Ten toes in the dirt, and a painted horse named Gypsy eating grass, laying in the shade of an old oak tree, waiting for Grandma to come steal her.

 I know you do, Grandma.